intrig-unicamp/IXP-Brazil-Mininet-Code/README.md

 To run the code just type `python mininetPTT.py`, but you have to choose the PTT (IXP in Portuguese) before running it (assigning a name to 'filename' inside of mininetPTT.py file).

 ####[Important]
-Depending of the code the process can take too long time (more than 1 hour) and require more than 32Gb of RAM memory.
+Depending of the code the process can take too long time (more than 1 or 2 hours) and require more than 160Gb of RAM memory.

 ####[File Size Details]
 [1] 126 bytes - Ptt_Path_SJC.txt